 I’m generally good at taking tests, but I have many colleagues who struggle with them.
-From stories that I’ve heard, test day comes and even if someone knows the material, they barely pass the first section.
+From stories that I’ve heard, test day comes and they barely pass the first section even they know the study materials.
 If you have test day anxiety, you have to remember to be confident, or at least convince yourself that you can ace the exam.

-I told one of my colleagues about my studying changes and she was able to overcome much of her test day anxiety by trimming unnecessary study time.
+I told one of my colleagues about my studying changes and she was able to overcome much of her exam prep and test day anxiety by trimming unnecessary study time.
 So, what’s my secret?
 How can reducing your studying time actually help come test day?

 CPA Exam Studying Tips

 I took the BEC section first (here’s why).
-Because I was using a super-regimented studying method, I could keep track of how many pages of materials I could cover per hour.
-When I started, I would go through, take extensive notes, use the video content as a method of reinforcing the material, and then try my hand at a practice test or two.
+Because I was using a super-regimented study strategy, I could keep track of how many pages of materials I could cover per hour.
+When I started, I would go through each section, take extensive notes, use the video content as a method of reinforcing the study material, and then try my hand at a practice test or two.

-By using this method, I would get through roughly 6 pages of information an hour, coupled with a video lecture or two.
-For the BEC, I spent a total of 100 hours studying, with the practice tests included.
-While that’s not TERRIBLE, it’s more time than I wanted to spend studying.
+By using this CPA exam study method, I would get through roughly 6 pages of information an hour, coupled with a video lecture or two.
+For the BEC, I spent a total of 100 hours on exam review, practice tests included.
+While that’s not TERRIBLE, it’s more time than I wanted to spend on my study guide.
 Of course, working with a private CPA tutor could have reduced the number of hours of self-studying, while coming with a financial cost.

-In fact, this huge amount of time actually led me to under-prepare—using the same method—for the next section.
-I failed, as I didn’t put in the full 100 hours.
-I knew I needed to pass, but I wasn’t going to start all over again.
+In fact, this substantial investment of study time actually led me to under-prepare—using the same method—for the next exam section.
+Naturally, I failed since I didn’t put in the full 100 hours.
+I knew I needed to pass, but I wasn’t going to start my exam prep all over again.

 I decided there had to be a quicker way to study for the section.
-Instead of reinforcing the content that I knew, why not just focus on the content I didn’t know?
-So, I decided to cut out the video lectures and then limit the amount of practice tests that I took.
+Instead of reinforcing the content that I knew, why not just focus my study plan on the content I didn’t know?
+So, I decided to omit the video lectures and limit the quantity of practice tests that I took.

-I would take a practice test, see with which information I struggled, and then reinforce/relearn only that part.
+My new CPA exam study plan was to take a practice test, determine which information I struggled to understand, and then reinforce/relearn only those exam sections.

 Saving Time, Cutting Stress

-So, I passed the section I had failed with limited studying; I felt like I unlocked the secret level in a video game.
-But, would this successful new method still hold true for the next section of the exam?
+Consequently, I passed the exam section I had failed with a limited study strategy; I felt like I unlocked the secret level in a video game!
+But would this successful new method still hold true for the next section of the CPA exam?